How to Become an Operations Research AnalystHow to Become an Operations Research AnalystHow to Become an Operations Research Analyst

 Operations research analysts offer insight to organization leaders and stakeholders that enable them to increase productivity and efficiency.
 Imagine knowing which customers are buying certain products in particular locations of a supermarket, or what days and times most customers shop.
 Armed with this type of information, leaders could make better purchasing plans and product stocking decisions, and schedule staff based on predicted peak shopping times.

 Operations research analysts can provide these critical insights.
 But how do you become an operations research analyst?
-Individuals interested in gaining the necessary skills for a career in the field may benefit from pursuing an advanced degree, such as a master’s in data science.
+Individuals interested in gaining the necessary skills for a career in the field may benefit from pursuing an advanced degree, such as a online master’s in data science.

 What does an operations research analyst do?